 - Food quality

 - There are 2 gondolas and we aren’t huge fans of gondolas.
-Even though they are fast and warm, you need to take your skis off and inevitably there is some annoying person on the phone in your cabin
+Even though they are fast and warm, you need to take your skis off and inevitably there is some annoying person on the phone in your cabin.
+Since COVID we avoid them even more for obvious reasons.

 Would we go back?